alainamb/uic_tr35-business-english-II/unit1/week3/week3-overview.md

 ### Assignment: Ethics Case Study
 - Summarize the ethical dilemma
 - Analyse the situation using ethical frameworks
+- Write a role-play script in which you:
+  - alert a key stakeholder of the issue
+  - present your analysis and
-- Recommend a course of action with justification
+  - recommend a course of action with justification
 - **Due date:** Sunday of Week 3

 ## Learning Resources